-Royal Caribbean Cruise line’s custom-design aquatheatre, the Franco Dragone City of Dreams theater (which took underwater stage lifts to a new height with their seamless scene shifts and massive pool), and Cirque Du Soleil’s “O” show in Las Vegas have a shared vision of live theatre in, on, and around water.
+Royal Caribbean Cruise line’s custom-design aqua theatre, the Franco Dragone City of Dreams theatre (which took underwater stage lifts to a new height with their seamless scene shifts and massive pool), and Cirque Du Soleil’s “O” show in Las Vegas a shared vision of live theatre in, on, and around water.

-The “O” show stage systems were 2.5 years in the making, designed to be a turn-key project.
-Handling Specialty Ltd. stepped up to deliver what the renowned theatre company asked for: An underwater stage lifting system with multiple moving parts.
+The “O” show stage systems were 2.5 years in the making and designed to be a turn-key project.
+Handling Specialty Ltd. stepped up to deliver what the renowned theatre company asked for an underwater stage lifting system with multiple moving parts.
 The stage is essentially a pool containing 1.5 million gallons of water, where four hydraulically-actuated lifts raise and lower the four-piece stage, which measures 3,650 square feet.

 The Franco Dragone Entertainment Group’s The House of Dancing Water in Macau, China, built a similar project.
 The 2,000-seat venue features a 270-degree theatre-in-the-round, housing the world’s largest commercial pool, which is 160 feet in diameter, 26 feet deep and holds 3.7 million gallons of water.
 With eight platform stage lifts, each capable of vertical travel of 27 feet (26 ft. underwater and 1 foot above water to create a solid, dry floor), the total platform area is 6,441 sq. feet.
 The stage’s dynamic capacity is 322,000 pounds, with a static capacity of 805,000 lbs.